sumup-oss/collector/MOTIVATION.md

 ```

 Now, what happens if we need to define the event `category` somewhere else in the tree?
-For this small example might not sound like much:
+For this small example it might not sound like much:

 ```jsx
 function AccountBalance({ category }) {